fagan2888/OG-JRC/README.md

 3. A Jupyter notebook session will open in your browser, showing the available `*.ipynb` files in that directory.
 4. Double click on the Jupyter notebook you would like to open.

+It is worth noting that you can also simply navigate to the URL of the Jupyter notebook file in the GitHub repository on the web (e.g., [https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/PythonReadIn.ipynb](https://github.com/OpenRG/OG-JRC/blob/master/Tutorials/PythonReadIn.ipynb)).
+You can read the Jupyter notebook on GitHub.com, but you cannot execute any of the cells.
+You can only execute the cells in the Jupyter notebook when you follow the steps above and open the file from your terminal.

 ### 5.2.
 Using an open Jupyter notebook